Pacific Sports Australia Martial Arts Products Guides

 The pants include an elasticated waist, as well as a drawstring for tighter adjustment.

 Belts are not supplied with canvas gi’s.
 Please order separately if required.

 1. Guide to Kick Shields and Muay Thai Pads

 When taking up a martial art such as Taekwondo, Muay Thai or Kickboxing, that incorporates punching, kicking and sparring you will probably need some training equipment.
-Kicking shields and focus pads give you something to practice on and can help you develop fast powerful kicks, punches and strikes.
-Shopping for these products for the first time can be confusing when you lack experience to know exactly what you need.
+Kicking shields and focus pads give you something to practice on and can help you develop fast powerful kicks, punches, and strikes.
+Shopping for these products for the first time can be confusing when you lack the experience to know exactly what you need.

 Ultimately what you want is some good quality equipment that meets your current needs, is hardwearing and will not break the bank.
 This is definitely possible if you know what to look for and you don’t get sidetracked when you are ready to buy.